 Project management frameworks

 Frameworks are much less prescriptive than methodologies.
-A framework is a loosely structured approach to solving a particular problem.
+A framework is a loosely structured approach to solving a particular problem or challenge.
 You can drop them into any given workflow and adapt them to fit a project’s needs.
 Some popular frameworks include:

 When you understand the nuances of methodologies and frameworks, you can pick the tools that best fit your business and project.
 That starts with choosing a method, but project management teams and managers may also need to select software and other tech tools to support success.